SARN: Structurally-Aware Recurrent Network for Spatio-Temporal Disaggregation: Datasets

+Given a dataset of individual events $(lat, lon, time)$, we construct raster representations (for CNN models) and vector (for other neural models) representations of spatiotemporal event data as follows:

-\item \textbf{Vector Inputs}: We construct the aggregated hourly count data at the five geographic levels, using the individual records from the datasets.
-For each hour, we count how many records are located within each areal unit at each geographic level.
-The vector data is represented as $X_{vec} \in \mathbb{R}^{N \times d}$, where $N$ is the total number of hours, and $d$ is the number of areal units in each geographic level (e.g. $d$ = 10 for PUMA; $d$=32 for NTA).
+\paragraph{\textbf{Vector}} We aggregate the event counts by hour and region for each of the four geographic levels.
+For example, there are 10 Public Use Microdata Areas (PUMA); a single hour of data is represented as simply a 10-element vector.
+The order of elements is arbitrary.
+More generally, the dataset is represented as $X \in \mathbb{R}^{N \times d}$, where $N$ is the total number of hours, and $d$ is the number of regions at a given geographic level (e.g., $d$ = 10 for PUMA; $d$=32 for NTA).

-\item \textbf{Image Inputs}: to disaggregate urban data, we need to model the spatial correlations among the units between coarse and fine geographic level, as well as within each level.
-Convolutional Neural Networks (CNN) are good at modeling spatial connections.
-Therefore, we transform each vector input into an image.
-We plot units at each geographic level.
-The pixels in each unit takes the value of $\frac{Count\;Value}{\# of\;pixels\;in\;unit}$

-\end{itemize} For all three NYC datasets, we use the month of June as the test split, the month of May as the validation split, and the rest as training data.
-For chicago taxi data, we use the month of December as the test split, November as the validation split, and the rest as training data.
-The split information is presented in Table \ref{tab:split-informtion}.
+\paragraph{\textbf{Raster}} We first define a 128$\times$256 grid and plot the $N$ regions at each geographic level.
+Each region has a corresponding value from the vector input --- $X_{n}, n\in\{1,2,\dots,N\}$, and the number of pixels located within the region --- $C_{n}, n\in\{1,2,\dots,N\}$.
+Then each pixel in each region takes the value of $\frac{X_{n}}{C_{n}}$.
+Pixels shared by more than one region are assigned to whichever region is smaller to avoid ambiguity.
+The cost is that we lose information during translation since the raster representation does not represent region boundaries precisely, especially at BLOCK level.

+We compute descriptive statistics, including means and standard deviations, for the counts of each dataset at different geographic levels.
+These statistics are shown in Table \ref{tab:descriptive-statistics}.
+For NYC Taxi data, the standard deviations are large demonstrating the significant variability in the count values between regions.
+For instance, Inwood in upper Manhattan has considerably fewer taxi rides compared to the more central areas of Manhattan.
+In the case of the NYC Bikeshare, we notice significantly smaller average values at the TRACT and BLOCK levels.
+This observation can be attributed to the distribution of the bikes, which may vary in frequency across different regions within the city.
+As a result, the average values of these datasets are lower at the more granular levels.